olaviinha/FinnStonks/README.md

   - current total market value.

 **7. Click on the last column to toggle between:**
-  - price chart from purchase date to latest.
+  - Default price chart.
 (Default)
-  - price chart from 3 days ago to latest.
-(You can set this as default in settings)
+  - Secondary price chart (history from `yearsBack` year(s) ago).
-  - price changed *per day from previous day* for the last 3 days, change in percentage.
-  - price changed *per day from previous day* for the last 3 days, change in euros.
+  - price changed between now and each of `displayChanges` option.

 In the price charts, horizontal grey line indicates the price you paid.

+Press `Q` key on your keyboard and use the search field to find the correct tickers to add new stocks to `stocks.txt`.

 ### Motivation
 There are countless stock market monitors out there that enable you to follow stock prices of your choosing.
 However, apart from the